mahmoodlab/HEST/README.md

-# ST-histology-loader
+# HEST
 Hest provides provides legacy readers for the different Spatial Transcriptomics data formats supporting H&E (Visium/Visium-HD, Xenium and ST) and for automatically aligning them with their associated histology image.
 Hest was used to assemble the HEST-1k dataset, processing challenging ST datasets from a wide variety of sources and converting them to formats commonly used in pathology (.tif, Scanpy AnnData).
 The framework also provides helper functions for pooling transcripts and tesselating slides into patches centered around ST spots.

-The main strength of hest is the ability to read ST samples even when files are missing, for example hest is able to read a Visium sample even if only `filtered_bc_matrix.h5` (or a `mex` folder) and a `full_resolution.tif` are provided.
+The main strength of hest is its ability to read ST samples even when files are missing, for example hest is able to read a Visium sample even if only `filtered_bc_matrix.h5` (or a `mex` folder) and a `full_resolution.tif` are provided.

 <br/>